 Getting to Kamchatka Wilderness Floats

+All guests heading into the float will be met in the morning by Anatoly or Daria at your place of lodging (they will communicate the time with you the night before), or at the airport if you are arriving that morning.
 They will ask to see your Russian Immigration card (provided on the flight over) to register you with the government (mandatory for all visitors).
 This will only take a moment.
-If you have not sent the $100 Fishing License fee or a scanned copy of your passport to The Fly Shop® in advance of the trip, they will also request these items upon arrival.
+If you have not sent the $100 Fishing License fee or a scanned copy of your passport to The Fly Shop in advance of the trip, they will also request these items upon arrival.

 The first few hours in Kamchatka are always an exercise in patience.
 Understand that this is Russia, and communication from the helicopter companies is often lackluster at best.
 Keep in mind that the outfitters want you to get into camp as much as you do, and they are often at the whim of the helicopter companies.
 Everyone’s priority is to get you into camp safely, and as quickly as possible given the weather conditions.